RobertRingel/LearningTasks4Programming/Java/01_ClassesModifier/GPSPoint.md

 ## Learning Task: GPS distance calculation

 The Java code below models a GPS point located in Germany.
 Read the code and understand it.
 Implement the calculateDistance-method to calculate the distance to an other nearby GPS point based on the theorem of Pythagoras.
-Print a warning, in case the calculated distance violated the defined warning limit.
+Print a warning, in case the calculated distance violates the defined warning limit.
 Return -1.0 and print an error message in case one of the GPS points is not located in Germany.

 Test your implementation by writing an appropriate main-method.